synesthete/OpenerManifest/README.md

 function process(url, completionHandler) { completionHandler('overcast://x-callback-url/add?url=' + encodeURIComponent(url)); }
 ```

-If you need to pick a component out of the URL passed in, you can use the Javascript `RegExp` class.
+If you need to pick a component out of the URL passed in, you can use the JavaScript `RegExp` class.

 ### Testing